 The claim for unfair dilution is similarly baseless.
-As a threshold matter, a dilution claim can only be brought against a controlling shareholder.
-Because no individual or entity owns a controlling interest of Aspen Group stock, a dilution claim cannot be maintained.
-In addition, the other requirements for a dilution claim are not alleged in the amended complaint, nor could they be because no such claim exists.
+A company is free to enter into any good faith transaction which may result in the dilution of shareholders' shares.
+The mere fact that the Plaintiff's ownership was diluted does not constitute bad faith and is not sufficient to sustain a claim for equity dilution.
+In addition, other requirements for a dilution claim are not alleged in the amended complaint, nor could they be because no such claim exists.